ckswilliams/modOpenREM/docs/install-offline.rst

 .. sourcecode:: python

-    pip install --no-index --find-links=openremfiles openrem==0.9.0b7  # where openremfiles is the directory you created
+    pip install --no-index --find-links=openremfiles celery==3.1.25  # this link not required for Linux pip install --no-index --find-links=openremfiles openrem==0.9.0b8  # where openremfiles is the directory you created pip install --no-index --find-links=openremfiles psycopg2-binary

     pip install openremfiles\default.tar.gz  # this is the custom version of pynetdicom